nirvana/amnesic/README.md

 **TODO:**

 0. Consider a redesign.
 We can use CAS to know if a record has been updated.
 So, really there are two goals for this library:
- a. to keep from just continuously accumulating records that aren't being used.
+ a. to keep from just continuously accumulating records that aren't being used - so purge records that haven't been requested in awhile.
  b. to refresh records that have been updated in the db, while keeping those that haven't around (since compilation is presumably heavy.)
+ c.
+Not to overrun memory.

 To accomplish both goals we:
  - give a table size at table creation. also give a
  - record the item sizes as we fill the table.